Softball New Zealand: History

 On 11 January 1938, it was founded as New Zealand Softball Association.
 New Zealand's first national men’s inter-provincial tournament took place on 25 March 1939 at the Winter Show Grounds in Wellington.

 New Zealand first competed on the international stage when Australia women's teams toured New Zealand in 1949.
 The International Softball Federation (ISF) (now World Baseball Softball Confederation) hosted the first women's world championships in Melbourne, Australia in 1965.
 New Zealand finished fourth in a field of 5.
 The women's team won their first world title in 1982.

 The first men's world championships took place in 1966 in Mexico City, Mexico where New Zealand finished third.
 The men have gone on to become the most successful team winning the world championships 7 times.

 New Zealand softball have had 27 players, 7 coaches, 3 umpires 5 administrators, inducted into the WBSC Softball Hall of Fame along with 5 others for their meritorious service.

 Member associations

-To date there are 23 member associations as listed on Softball New Zealand's website:
+There are 23 member associations as listed on Softball New Zealand's website: